Naresh-coder57/datum-solutions/README.md

 **#About the project**
 •	An exercise of  REST-Springboot app using Redis datasource.
-•	This simple server acts a student-Service - we can do createstudent,getstudent,updateststudentudent, and delete using this app.
+•	This simple server acts a student-Service - we can do createstudent,getstudent,updateststudent, and delete using this app.

   The fully fledged server uses the following :